-- Displays are used to stimulate work in progress and to celebrate children's work. - Displays may also be provided for information to support the learning in the class. - All work will be carefully mounted, named and stapled/blu-tacked to the wall. - Where possible, every child's work will be displayed. - Every classroom will have a "Working Wall" that demonstrates methods and ideas relevant to the current work.
+- Displays are used to stimulate work in progress and to celebrate children's work. - Displays may also be provided for information to support the learning in the class.

+- All work will be carefully mounted, named and stapled/blu-tacked to the wall. - Where possible, every child's work will be displayed over the course of the year. - Every classroom will have a "Working Wall" that demonstrates methods and ideas relevant to the current work.
 These will be linked to units of work being covered in maths and English and will contain Learning Journeys.
 These must be updated with every new unit covered.

-- Displays are to be changed at the end of every term and stimulating displays are to be put up before the children start a new topic at the start of term. - All work will be carefully mounted and named. - Where possible, every child's work will be displayed over the course of the year. - Displayed work will be titled with a blurb giving context. - Where possible, subject leaders will display work from their subject responsibility - Where possible, there will be a VALUES display board - Children's writing, from any topic area, should be displayed and celebrated during the year - Children's maths work e.g. investigation work should also be displayed during the year
+- Displays are to be changed at the end of every term and stimulating displays are to be put up before the children start a new topic at the start of term. - All work will be carefully mounted and named. - Where possible, every child's work will be displayed over the course of the year. - Displayed work will be titled and the learning context explained. - Where possible, subject leaders will display work from their subject responsibility - Where possible, there will be a VALUES display board - Children's writing, from any topic area, should be displayed and celebrated during the year - Children's maths work e.g. investigation work should also be displayed during the year